RichardWarburton/lambda-behave/README.md

 Conveniently I've written a [book](http://shop.oreilly.com/product/0636920030713.do?cmp=af-prog-books-videos-product_cj_9781491900154_%25zp') on Lambda expressions in Java 8 and the cleaner code they enable!

+### Licensing

+This library is licensed under the liberal MIT license - see LICENSE for the full details.
+This means that it's free for any use.

 ### More Details and How to contribute

 [The wiki](https://github.com/RichardWarburton/lambda-behave/wiki) has more information.